MDSplus/Documentation/docs/guide/matlab.md

 * [What is the MATLAB Search Path?](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)
 * More on the [`addpath` command](https://www.mathworks.com/help/matlab/ref/addpath.html)
 * Use the [`path` command](https://www.mathworks.com/help/matlab/ref/path.html) for additional troubleshooting

 ###  Java Bridge Troubleshooting

-Please refer to the [MathWorks documentation](https://www.mathworks.com/help/matlab/matlab_external/configure-your-system-to-use-java.html) for using Java with MATLAB as needed.
+For reference, please also see to the [MathWorks documentation](https://www.mathworks.com/help/matlab/matlab_external/configure-your-system-to-use-java.html) for using Java with MATLAB as needed.

 #### Java Compatability

 Ensure that your version of Java is compatible with MDSplus.
 Search for "compatible OpenJDK" on the MATLAB website (or try [this link](https://www.mathworks.com/support/requirements/openjdk.html)).

-#### Java ClassPath
+#### Java `ClassPath`

 ##### For Personal Computers

-Setting the Java class path can be done many ways: see all options in [this table](https://www.mathworks.com/help/matlab/matlab_external/java-class-path.html).
+Setting the Java class path can be done many ways; see all options in [this table](https://www.mathworks.com/help/matlab/matlab_external/java-class-path.html).
 * For permanent configuration, we recommend the [Static Path](https://www.mathworks.com/help/matlab/matlab_external/static-path-of-java-class-path.html).
 * For temporary configuration, using the [javaddpath](https://www.mathworks.com/help/matlab/ref/javaaddpath.html) will also work.
 * For either method, you will need the following information: